ndonfris/ts-movie-list/README.md

 pip install pygrok
 ```

-* You will also need to run the following command:
+* You will also need to run the following commands:
 ```
 cd ts-movie-list/frontend
 npm install